-type [Attribute]

-A floating-point number.
+type A floating-point number.
 The meaning is unknown.

-version [Attribute]

-The visualization schema version number.
-In the corpus, the value is one of 2.4, 2.5, 2.7, and 2.8.

-The userSource element has no visible effect.

-The extension element as a child of visualization has the following attributes.

-numRows [Attribute]

-An integer that presumably defines the number of rows in the displayed pivot table.

-showGridline [Attribute]

-Always set to false in the corpus.

-minWidthSet [Attribute]

-maxWidthSet [Attribute]
+[Attribute] version The visualization schema version number.
+In the corpus, the value is on 2.7, and 2.8.
+[Attribute] ae of 2.4, 2.5, The userSource element has no visible effect.
+The extension element as a child of visualization has the following attraction has a child of visualization has the following attraction has a child of visualization has a c ributes. numRows An integer that presumably defines the number of rows in the displayed [Attribute] pivot table. showGridline Always set to false in the corpus.
+[Attribute] minWidthSet maxWidthSet [Attribute] [Attribute]